Martin521/AboutFsharp/ContributingToFSharpUsingVSCodeIonideDevContainers.md

 ## About the Dev Containers extension of VS Code

 This extension does amazing magic.
-It reads the devcontainer configuration from the remote repository, creates the container, installs all the prerequisites needed for the specific repository, sets up a remote VS Code server in the container, installs the necessary extension there, sets up a gpg agent that supports code signing in the container with your keys, and a lot more.
+It reads the devcontainer configuration from the remote repository, creates the container, installs all the prerequisites needed for the specific repository, sets up a remote VS Code server in the container, installs the necessary extensions there, sets up a gpg agent that supports code signing in the container with your keys, and a lot more.

 ## Local setup